SoftwareAG/c8y-releasenotes/content/release-10-14-0/announcements-10-14-0.md

 ##### Improved validation of administrator password

-To improve the security posture of Cumulocity IoT, in a future release the administrator password will be validated according to the tenant policy.
+To improve the security of Cumulocity IoT, in a future release 10.15+ the administrator password will be validated according to the tenant policy.
 If no policy is selected, the password will be validated according to the options set in the parent tenant.

 ##### Cumulocity IoT microservice user privilege deprecation